2deviant/bin/README.md

 ## Purpose
 The purpose of this repository is part archival and part expository.
-They are not the most efficient ways of doing things but, certainlyo one of the most instructive.
+They are not the most efficient ways of doing things but, certainly one of the most instructive.

 ## Structure